 - a.
-In January and February 2018, the Company entered into a series of common stock purchase agreements under which, the Company agreed to sell to the purchasers, for cash, 1,196 shares of common stock, par value \$.001 per share, for the purchase price of \$1,629.45 per share.
+In January and February 2018, the Company entered into a series of common stock purchase agreements under which, the Company agreed to sell to the purchasers, for cash 283,452 shares of common stock, par value \$.001 per share, for the purchase price of \$6.88 per share.
 Gross and net proceeds totaled approximately \$1,950. - b.
-On February 5, 2018, the Company entered into a contract to manufacture BXCL 701 for approximately \$267. - c.
+On February 5, 2018, the Company entered into a contract to manufacture BXCL 701 for approximately \$267. - C. On March 4, 2018, the Board of Directors and shareholders of the Company approved an increase of 500,070 common stock options under the Company's 2017 Equity Incentive Plan.
+The total number of awards authorized for issuance under the 2017 Equity Incentive Plan now totals 3,462,570, an increase from 2,962,500. - d.
 On February 25, 2018, the Company approved an amended and restated certificate of incorporation to increase the authorized shares of capital stock from 100,000 shares to 60 million shares of which 50 million will be common shares and 10 million will be preferred shares.
 The par value of such shares is \$0.001 per share.
 In addition, the Company approved a 237 for 1 stock split.
-The amended and restated certificate of incorporation and the stock split are contingent upon the successful completion of the Company's IPO.
-The financial statements do not reflect the effects of these contingent actions.
+The amended and restated certificate of incorporation and the stock split were contingent upon the successful completion of the Company's IPO.
+On March 7, 2018, the Prospectus was declared effective by the Securities and Exchange Commission and the contingent measures were met.
+The financial statements reflect the effects of these actions for all years presented.
+The Company's common shares commenced trading on NASDAQ on March 8, 2018.

-5,000,000 Shares
+5,454,545 Shares

-Common Stock

 Prospectus

-, 2018
+March 7, 2018